-I don’t go out looking for inspiration.
+I don’t go out looking for them.
 Flowers just grab me as I pass by them.
-I’m not sure if Nastursiums are grow like crazy where you live, but here in LA, in the spring, they’re everywhere.
+I’m not sure if Nastursiums grow like crazy where you live, but here in LA, in the spring, they’re everywhere.

-Nasturtium flowers and leaves are edible as long as pesticides aren’t used.
+Nasturtium flowers and leaves are edible as long as they’re gathered from somewhere clean.
 They add a great peppery flavor and vibrant color to any dish.

 I love serving this salad on top of big, beautiful Nastursium leaves!

 So yes, we’re actually going to eat the flowers in this beautiful Grapefruit-Avocado Salad!
 Since I find Nastursiums to be so cheerful, this is a very bright salad.
 It dances with color and flavor.
 Delightful for a brunch or lunch, or first course for dinner.

 - If you can get your greens at a Farmer’s Market, that’s ideal.
 You can often find lovely mixes that include flowers, herbs, and many different lettuces.

 - If you don’t see Nastursiums on your street, they will often sell them in plastic containers in the herb section of the produce department, in the supermarket.

 - I intentionally make more dressing than is needed — I love having another serving or two to use throughout the week on other salads I might make.

 - And finally, here’s a photographic guide for How To Cut An Avocado and How to Cut Citrus Segments and Slices.

 - Fried Meyer Lemon Caesar Salad